11.4 Service

 Anita Hedlund

-Part of professionalism in healthcare is being service oriented.
-Consider that workplace team members, vendors, patients/ clients, and families or other support people are all the “customers” you will serve in healthcare.
-Think about how you like to be treated when you are relying on someone to serve you or help you.
-Whether you are in the process of buying something new, ordering food, or needing a healthcare provider to put in a prescription for your medication, we want to feel respected.
-Patients will look to you to take care of them when they are vulnerable.
-By showing professionalism, healthcare workers can build trust which can improve patient outcomes and ensure patients continue to come to an organization for consistent care.
+Professionalism in healthcare includes being service-oriented.
+In this context, workplace team members, vendors, patients/clients, and their families or support people are all considered the “customers” you will serve.
+Think about how you like to be treated when you are relying on someone to assist you.
+Whether you’re buying something, ordering food, or requesting a prescription from a healthcare provider, you expect to be treated with respect.
+Similarly, patients depend on healthcare workers to care for them during their most vulnerable moments.
+By demonstrating professionalism, healthcare workers can build trust, which can enhance patient outcomes and ensure continued patient loyalty to the organization.

-This focus on patient experience is called a service-oriented approach.
-Have you ever entered a place where two employees are talking about personal matters, such as someone they are dating, instead of serving you?
-This is unprofessional as they are not focused on the customer or the business of their workplace.
-If they are on a break, they should be away from the service area.
-It is alright to converse with co-workers but when a person comes in, the focus should be on work duties and/or customers.
-No matter what an employee’s role is in the organization, everyone should contribute to serving others, like smiling at people as they come in, helping a patient find their way to a department, or opening the door for someone with full hands.
+This focus on patient experience is known as a service-oriented approach.
+Have you ever entered a business where employees are talking about personal matters, such as their dating life, instead of focusing on customers?
+This behavior is unprofessional, as it distracts from serving others and the needs of the organization.
+If employees are on a break, they should step away from the service area.
+While it’s acceptable to converse with colleagues, when a customer arrives, the focus should shift to work duties and the customers’ needs.
+Regardless of one’s role in the organization, everyone should contribute to service, whether it’s by smiling at people as they arrive, helping patients find their way, or opening the door for someone carrying heavy items.